History Files

 4000 - 3300 BC

-The earliest known inhabitants along the Indus Valley are nomadic herders from the hills of Baluchistan, not far to the west.
-Their stays in the valley are seasonal.
-By the mid-fourth millennium BC the pattern begins to change, with some families planting small garden plots.
+The earliest known inhabitants along the Indus valley are nomadic herders from the hills of Baluchistan, not far to the west of the valley.
+Their stays in the valley are generally seasonal, even if at least some of them use the same sites year after year.
+By the mid-fourth millennium BC the pattern begins to change, with some family groups planting small garden plots.
 This develops into more permanent communities which remain in the valley all year round.
-One of the earliest is Amri, on the river's lower reaches; a single tribal group which encompasses twenty villages.

 The ruins of Harappa